Cape hairy bat: Description

 The Cape hairy bat is a diminutive bat which is very similar in appearance to the even more diminutive rufous mouse-eared bat.
-It has orangey to fufous fur on its back with slightly paler fur on the underparts, the fur is long, erect and his soft to the touch.
+It has orangey to rufous fur on its back with slightly paler fur on the underparts, the fur is long, erect and his soft to the touch.
 Each hair is dark at its base and coppery-red towards the tips. it has relatively broad wings which are dark brown contrasting with the bright fur of the body.
 It has a plain face with no nose leaf and with moderately large brown ears which have a long narrow tragus.
 It weighs an average of 13.9g and the forelimb length is 49.5mm.

 Distribution

 The Cape hairy bat has only been recorded from the uplands of north-westernLiberia in West Africa and form a few places in the Democratic Republic of Congo and Rwanda in central Africa.
 It occurs much more widely in East Africa, ranging from Ethiopia in the north, south through to southern South Africa.